 Also, one thing I don’t like about Freeport Investor is that it also recommends a stop loss for its stock recommendations.

-Charles Sizemore mentioned the reason for the stop-loss is to help members exit the market when the market falls so that they can get back into these stocks at a better price.
+Charles Sizemore mentioned that the reason for the stop-loss is to help members exit the market when the market falls so that they can get back into these stocks at a better price.

 I don’t get it.

-Isn’t this supposed to be investing not market timing (i.e. trading)?
+Isn’t this supposed to be investing, not market timing (i.e., trading)?

 Nobody can pick market bottoms.